Åfjord Municipality: Name

 The municipality (originally the parish) is named after the old Aa farm (Ár) since the first Åfjord Church was built there.
 The local fjord (Åfjorden) is also named after this farm.
-The name has varied over the years: Aafjord (1838 to 1896), then Aa or Å (1896 to 1934), and finally Åfjord (since 1934).
 The first element of the current name is the plural form of á which means "river", probably since there are two rivers, the Norddalselva and Stordalselva, that run together just south of the farm.
 The last element of the current name is fjǫrðr which means "fjord".

+The spelling of the name has varied over the years.
+Historically, the name of the municipality was spelled Aafjorden.
+On 23 March 1895, a royal resolution approved the division of the municipality effective 1 January 1896.
+On that date, the southwestern part became the new Jøssund Municipality and the remaining portion of Aafjorden Municipality would be renamed Aa (leaving off the "fjord" part of the old name).
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Aa with the digraph "Aa", and after this reform, the name was spelled Å, simply using the letter Å instead.
+On 13 July 1934, a royal resolution changed the spelling of the name of the municipality to Åfjord.